-To promote effective reflection and collaboration, teachers best support students by utilizing prompts that encourage students to justify their reasoning or choice of strategy-or at a minimum, to elaborate on their thought process (Booth et al., 2017; Hattie, 2017, p.
+To promote effective self-questioning or collaboration, teachers can best support students by utilizing prompts that encourage reflection and ask students to justify their reasoning or choice of strategy-or at a minimum, to elaborate on their thought process (Booth et al., 2017; Hattie, 2017, p.
 152).
-Reveal Math provides Math Is... prompts in both student- and teacher-facing materials, affording learners greater metacognitive insight into their own thinking.
+Reveal Math provides Math Is... prompts in both student- and teacher-facing materials.
+This approach allows learners greater metacognitive insight into their own thinking-connecting intuition, model, and conceptual representation-and is at the very heart of the mathematical practices that foster deep learning (Hattie, 2017, p.
+136).
 Further, it aligns with a movement away from the teacher as the sole authority in the classroom, and towards a more effective and engaging mode of student-driven learning.
 Additionally, the instructional design of Reveal Math integrates all eight of NCTM's Effective Mathematics Teaching Practices throughout the lesson, providing teachers with open-ended questions to support meaningful classroom discussions.